 Keats Chinese in Kunming, China offers an intensive one-on-one course that has quickly become their most popular study program.

 Personalized exercises and materials are developed for each student, which means you’re spending the time learning exactly what you want to learn.

 Keats intensive program features personal study plans, the best teachers, any time start date, and full services like food and accommodation.

 FOLLOW CHINESE MEDIA & LISTEN TO CHINESE MUSIC

-Take a deep dive into the Chinese culture.
-If you begin to follow a Chinese TV show that you enjoy watching or listening to artists that you like from China, you will begin to pick up on key words and phrases.
+Take a deep dive into Chinese culture.
+If you begin to follow a Chinese TV show that you enjoy watching or listen to artists you like from China, you will begin to pick up keywords and phrases.

 What you watch or listen to will depend on your preferences and language level.
 If you’re interested, watching cartoons are a great place to start.